winteryao7/AmbientNoise_Log/README.md

 S0A and S0B (with RESP downloaded via FetchData, -rd or -sd option).
 Make sure the path directory is correct.
 (resp/RESP.network.station.location.channel).

+8. Updates (Jan 3, 2022)

+Inconsistency between the network codes.
+(IRIS already assigns 7D, while in the MSEED file it was XX).
+Hence, when I added own data to the original data files, it includes both 7D and XX networks (while the stations coded as 7D.???? contain no waveform data).

+I need to sort out how to clean up empty waveforms.